Claire Bertschinger: Ethiopia

 In 1984, Bertschinger was working as an ICRC field nurse located in Mekele, the capital of Tigray Province, Ethiopia during the famine of 1984.
 She ran a feeding centre that could only accept 60 to 70 new children at a time when thousands more were in need of food.
 As a young nurse, she had to decide who would and would not receive food.
-Those she couldn't help had little hope of survival, and when interviewed about the pain of having to make such critical decisions, she said "I felt like a Nazi commandant, deciding who would live and who would die.
+Those she could not help had little hope of survival, and when interviewed about the pain of having to make such critical decisions, she said "I felt like a Nazi commandant, deciding who would live and who would die.
 Playing God broke my heart."

 When a BBC News crew appeared with reporter Michael Buerk, Bertschinger gladly told her story to highlight the problems.
 While Buerk thought Bertschinger was a hero, and edited his report to highlight this, Bertschinger said that her first impression of Buerk was that of an "arrogant 'prat' who asked 'irrelevant questions'", but subsequently acknowledged "I can look back and I think his reports got the right answers."

 Buerk's initial news report on Bertschinger's work, which was broadcast on 23 October 1984, inspired the watching Bob Geldof to launch Band Aid.
 This was followed by Live Aid in 1985, the biggest relief programme ever mounted, which raised more than £150m and saved an estimated 2m lives in Africa.

 In 2004, Bertschinger returned to Ethiopia with Buerk, to assess the situation 20 years on to make the programme Ethiopia: A Journey with Michael Buerk.
 After that visit, Bertschinger said "Education is the key to the future for resource-poor settings.
 It opens doors and it radically improves people's health, particularly for women."